Michael-M-aher/location_picker_flutter_map/README.md

 ## Setup

-To add the flutter_location_search_autocomplete to your Flutter application read the instructions.
+To add the flutter_location_search to your Flutter application read the instructions.
 Below are some Android and iOS specifics that are required for the package to work correctly.

 <details>
 <summary>Android</summary>